 Your character is the sum of all your thoughts, capacities, desires, feelings, ideas, actions, and the people surrounding you throughout your lifetime.
-Let’s look at a list of some general forces that can shape an individual’s character.

 1. Environment and education.

 2. Primitive instincts that you have inherited that might be holding you back in your unconscious mind.

 3. Self-pride, which modifies all the other forces at work in a given moment.